SUPPORTING THE GEORGIA OVARIAN CANCER ALLIANCE

 Steve Welchel, co-owner of MWS watched his wife’s mother Ana Virginia Castro Jenkins go through her fight against Ovarian Cancer.
 The Company decided to dedicate a truck in honor of Ana and to help spread awareness throughout the community.

 MWS is taking a stance in the fight against Ovarian Cancer.
 Our hope is that we can raise awareness and make a difference.
-Ovarian Cancer took the life of someone we love and because of that we wanted to honor her memory in a very special way.
+This disease took the life of someone we love and because of that, we wanted to honor her memory in a very special way.
 On December 29, 2001, my wife lost her mother to Ovarian Cancer.
 Today we dedicate truck 149 in honor of Ana Virginia Castro Jenkins.”

 The driver of our Ovarian Cancer Awareness truck wears a TEAL uniform every day and gives out information as well as awareness bracelets in an effort to spread awareness and educate people on this silent killer.
 Every Tuesday is celebrated company wide as TEAL TUESDAY.
 Everyone on our team has a TEAL TUESDAY t shirt that says “I wear TEAL for the warriors, survivors and the departed.”
 Our Facebook page dedicates every Tuesday to Ovarian Cancer Awareness to help educate and spread awareness.